maskboyAvi/CalmPulse/README.md

 # CalmPulse App 🌟

-CalmPulse is a mobile application developed with Flutter, dedicated to advancing the goal for Good Health and Well-being. 🚀 The app is meticulously designed to monitor and enhance mental health by tracking sleep levels, heart health, and stress levels, contributing to a healthier and more balanced lifestyle.
+CalmPulse is a mobile application developed with Flutter, dedicated to advancing the goal for Good Health and Well-being.The app is meticulously designed to monitor and enhance mental health by tracking sleep levels, heart health, and stress levels, contributing to a healthier and more balanced lifestyle.
 We aim to address early-stage mental health challenges faced by individuals.

 ## Try CalmPulse